Daniel-KM/Omeka-S-module-BulkImport/README.md

 Then do the mapping.
 The mapping is automatic when the header are properties label, or existing terms, or Omeka metadata names, or existing keywords.

+When importing an ODS file with formulas, try to set `string` or `general` as the default format of cells to avoid an issue when a formula returns a string, but the format requires something else, for example a `float`, in which case an empty string will be returned as `0` during import even if it is not displayed in some spreadheets.

+More largely, it's not recommended to use formulas and formatted cells, since it is not possible to be sure what are the actual data (the real ones or the displayed ones?).
+Even if it is well managed in most of the case, this is particularly important for dates, because they are often different between spreadsheets and version of the spreadsheets too.
+Some versions of Excel on Apple have does not display the same dates than the equivalent versions for Windows.
+You can do select all cells (ctrl + A), then copy (ctrl + C), then special paste (ctrl + shift + V), then choose "Values only", and save it in another file (or do copy on a new sheet), else you will lose previous formulas, styles and formats.

 Unlike CSV Import, there is no UI mapper except for the properties, but it manages advanced headers names to manage data types, languages and visibility automatically, so it is recommended to use them, for example `dcterms:title @fra ^^resource:item §private`.